• Mon. Apr 14th, 2025

 A BURGEONING CITRUS TRADE

-Cyprus continued to hold up its reputation for high-quality citrus fruits, particularly its oranges and lemons, during the British colonial period.
-The British administrators on their part played a crucial role in modernising the agricultural sector on the island, and the establishment of significant infrastructure projects, such as new roads, railroads and ports enhanced the export potential of the island’s citrus products.
-Cyprus went on to develop the basics of its fruit further and after extensive agricultural collaboration, introduced several hybrid versions of its citrus fruits.
-This created new markets and gave Cypriot citrus fruit a new unique identity.
-In addition to this the new hybrid versions of the fruit are much more resiliant and a great deal more sweeter.
+Cyprus thereafter continued to hold up its reputation for high-quality citrus fruits.
+Oranges and lemons were particularly revered during the British colonial period.
+British administrators, on their part, also played a crucial role in modernising the agricultural sector on the island.
+The establishment of significant infrastructure projects, such as new roads, railroads and ports, enhanced the export potential of the island’s citrus products.

 Cyprus Limes